 Choosing the right pump for the job encompasses multiple variables.
-Unfortunately, you cannot just pick a pump by the horsepower it produces.
-Pumps are efficiently sized according to the water flow and water pressure your project requires.
+Unfortunately, you cannot just pick a pump by the horsepower it produces or the gallons per minute or hour it claims to put out.
+Off the shelf pumps may work for your water fountain or garden hose end sprinkler but not necessarily for an irrigation system.
+A pump is sized for efficiency according to the water flow and water pressure your project requires.
 As consumers, when we want to purchase a water pump, we often say "we need a pump with 45 PSI and 28 GPM flow", but only see specifications noting maximum feet of head and GPM flow.
-This may confuse us.
+Which causes confusion.
 Our Pump Buying Guide is designed to assist you in determining what pump is best suited for your system.
-Pump selection is based on the following factors, type of pump, flow rate (GPM) and total dynamic head (measured in feet).
-Additionally, horsepower, the location and power source are important factors in choosing the type of pump you need.
+Pump selection includes the following factors, type of pump, system flow rate (GPM), and total dynamic head (measured in feet).
+Additionally, horsepower, location, and power source should be considered when choosing the type of pump you need.

 What type of pump do I need?

-There are so many different types of pumps, for so many different applications, it can seem overwhelming.
-Centrifugal pumps are most common in irrigation and water features.
+There are so many different types for the various applications it can seem overwhelming.
+Centrifugal pumps are most common in irrigation.
 Centrifugal pumps move or push the water with an impeller.
 If you are unsure what type of pump you need, talking to a pump professional is probably the first step in selecting a pump that best fits your application.
-Here at Drip Depot, we carry submersible pond/sump pumps, which are useful in several applications, such as water features, hot tub/spa drainage, water transfer, dewatering, and even drip irrigation.
+Here at Drip Depot, we carry the LP centrifugal pumps, several submersible pumps and pond/sump pumps.
+All of which are useful in several applications, such as water features, hot tub/spa drainage, water transfer, dewatering, and even drip irrigation.
 Our supplier is always happy to help.
 You may visit Munro Pump at http://www.munropump.com.

 Sizing the Pump

-Selecting the most efficient pump for your application requires some research and calculating on your part.
-This guide will help you understand the parts of the process and the calculations required to come up with the minimum specifications for a pump to fit your application.
+Selecting the most efficient pump for your application requires some research and calculating.
+This guide will help you understand the parts of the process and the calculations necessary for the minimum specifications for a pump to fit your application.
 In the end, this will allow you to use the pump manufacturers pump curve charts to select the most efficient pump for your system.

 The first variable to consider is the maximum flow rate your system.
-Flow is the volume of water moving through your system in a certain time frame.
-This will be the gallons per hour (GPH), or gallons per minute (GPM) your system, or largest zone will require at one time.
-Drip irrigation is most often noted in gallons per hour (GPH), while other larger systems and high pressure systems are noted in gallons per minute (GPM).
-To calculate flow rate you will want to add up the number of emitting devices in your system, (i.e. 100 button drippers) and multiply by the emitters’ flow rate (i.e. 1 GPH).
+Flow is the volume of water moving through your system in a specific time frame.
+The result is the gallons per hour (GPH) or gallons per minute (GPM) your system, or largest zone, will require at one time.
+Drip irrigation is most often noted in gallons per hour (GPH), while other larger or high pressure systems are noted in gallons per minute (GPM).
+To calculate flow rate you will want to add up the number of emitting devices in your system, e.g., 100 button drippers, and multiply by the emitters’ flow rate, e.g., 1 GPH.

-To convert this to GPM just divide by 60.
+To convert this to GPM, divide by 60.
 The minimum flow rate of the pump should be equal to or greater than the maximum flow rate of your system.
-Follow the same idea for a higher pressure lawn sprinkler system…count the total number of sprinkler heads in the largest zone then multiply by the flow rate(s) and total.
+Follow the same idea for a higher pressure lawn sprinkler system, count the total number of sprinkler heads in the largest zone and multiply by the flow rate(s) and total.